jyzhao2024/Battery-Health-Diagnostics-Predictive-Optimized-Modular-Parallel-Transformer-Prompt-/README.md

 # Towards Artificial General Intelligence in Battery Health Diagnostics: Predictive Optimized Modular Parallel Transformer (Prompt)
-This repository contains the result source data and code of the PROMPT model proposed in our paper.
+This repository contains the source data and code for the prediction results of the PROMPT model proposed in this paper.
-## Project Description
+## Project description

 This repository provides: